 Cue OpenID Connect (OIDC), a hyper-focused authentication layer on top of the OAuth 2.0 authorization framework and an emerging standard for SSO and identity provision.
 While still a relatively young technology, OIDC is rapidly growing in popularity, primarily because of its flexibility and usability.
-And now our Data Center editions of Jira Software, Jira Service Desk, Confluence, and Bitbucket will include support for OIDC.
+And now our Data Center editions of Jira Software, Jira Service Management, Confluence, and Bitbucket will include support for OIDC.

 Supporting OIDC not only makes it easier to comply with security standards and requirements set by your organization, but provides an interoperable way, similar to REST, to incorporate secure identity management in a frictionless environment.

 How OpenID Connect works, and why it matters